Why Android App Developers should be Interested in Learning Kotlin Programming Language?

 The developers are already acquainted with making use of its toolkit, as they have already been using it.

 Kotlin offers a code base that is compact and very clear.
-This further ensures that the codes remain consistent and maintain its stability.
+This further ensures that the codes remain consistent and maintain their stability.

 The development process doesn’t have many bugs to get rid of; and even if there is one, there is provision to detect it at an earlier stage only, so that the developers can easily fix it before the runtime.